 4. Carcavelos Beach

-Best beach for rookie surfers
+Best for rookie surfers

 Local tip: Dodge the crowds by hitting the beach early in the morning or on weekdays.